chakra-ui/chakra-ui/README.md

   [Learn more](https://chakra-ui.com/style-props)
 - Flexible & composable: Chakra UI components are built on top of a React UI Primitive for endless composability.
-- Accessible.
-Chakra UI components follows the WAI-ARIA guidelines specifications and have the right `aria-*` attributes.
+- Accessible: Chakra UI components follows the WAI-ARIA guidelines specifications and have the right `aria-*` attributes.
 - Dark Mode 😍: Most components in Chakra UI are dark mode compatible.